Constructor-Based Dependency Injection in Spring

 }

-For the EncryptionUtils class to be instantiated and properly injected, we need to instantiate it either in a configuration class or in a class marked with @SpringBootApplication.
+In order for the EncryptionUtils class to be properly instantiated and injected, we need to instantiate it either in a configuration class or in a class marked with the @SpringBootApplication annotation.

 Notice the @Bean annotation used above the method.
-When using @Bean above the method name, Spring Framework will add an object returned by this method into Spring Application Context.
-Once the object is added to Spring Application Context, it can be used for dependency injection in other classes.
+When @Bean is used above a method, Spring Framework will add an object returned by this method to the Spring Application Context.
+Once the object is added to the Spring Application Context, it can be used for dependency injection in other classes.

 package com.appsdeveloperblog.examples.constructordi.ConstructorDI;